-What has been your biggest challenge as an artist and how did you overcome it?
+What has been your biggest challenge as an artist, and how did you overcome it?

 My biggest challenge, working as a holographic or light artist, has been the supply of materials.
-Until 2019, only one company in the world made the lenticular lenses needed to make the highest-quality 3D lenticular artworks.
-After 2019, the company in question, based in North Carolina, USA, closed its doors, and so then there was none!
-It was like a painter waking up one day to find that nobody in the world sold paint or canvases anymore.
+Until 2019, only one company in the world made the lenticular lenses needed to create the highest-quality 3D lenticular artworks.
+After 2019, the company in question, based in North Carolina, USA, closed its doors, and so there was none!
+It was like waking up one day as a painter to find that nobody sold paint or canvases anymore.